Riyas-Noushad/C3-Partner-Portal/docs/Welcome-View.md

 <img src="/images/SupportedLanguages.png">

 * To login to the C3 portal, click on the Login button on the top right hand side of the welcome view.
 * You will be prompted to give your Microsoft work or school account credentials to access C3.
+Once entered, you will be logged in.
-* After loggedin you are able to see the menu items and you can perform various actions in the Portal.
+* After successful login, you will be able to see the menu items and perform various actions in the Portal.

   <img src="/images/Logged-in-view.png">

- * You can change the logo with your company logo
+ * You can change the Contoso logo with your company logo